igncp/journey-of-code/README.md

 the solution as simple as possible, but other times will over-engineer the solution to practice more complex features of the language.

-Also there should be some common code for all languages with utilities, shared dependencies, increasing over time.
+Also there may be some common code for all languages with utilities, shared dependencies, increasing over time.
 Additionally, there should be linters adding common formatting and style checks where possible.